AnasGamal/ChooseYourMarvel3/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition
+# AND101 Project 7 - CYOAPI Part 3: Beautified

 Submitted by: Anas Aly

-Time spent: 3 hours spent in total
+Time spent: 4 hours spent in total

 ## Summary

-Choose Your Marvel 2 is an android app that displays a scrollable list of characters from the Marvel's official API
+Choose Your Marvel 3 is an android app that p that displays a scrollable list of characters from the Marvel's official API.

-If I had to describe this project in three (3) emojis, they would be: 🦸‍♂️👀💻
+If I had to describe this project in three (3) emojis, they would be: 🦸‍♂️💻💜

 ## Application Features